The Best Restaurants At Rockefeller Center

-Rockefeller Center is known for many things like SNL, a giant tree, and an ice skating rink patronized exclusively by tourists who watch too many rom-coms.
+Rockefeller Center is known for many things like SNL, a giant tree, and an ice-skating rink patronized exclusively by tourists who watch too many rom-coms.
 But it’s not really known for its food.
 That's quickly changing.
-New restaurants are sprouting up here at a ridiculous pace—and, against all odds, many of them are actually worthwhile.
-From a couple of Italian spots and a buzzy French brasserie to a few popular mini-chains and bakeries, here are our favorite sit-down and takeout restaurants at Rock Center.
+In the last few years, restaurants have sprouted up here at a ridiculous pace—and, against all odds, many of them are actually worthwhile.
+From a couple of Italian spots and a buzzy French brasserie to a Southeast Asian food hall and reliable bakeries, here are our favorite sit-down and takeout restaurants around Rock Center.
 Some of these places are only open on weekdays for lunch, so check their hours before you go.

 THE SIT-DOWN SPOTS

 You might head to Rockefeller Center only once a year to glance at a very tall tree that was sacrificed to wear an outfit of colored lights.
 This brasserie from the Frenchette team is another reason to go there.
 You’ll see plenty of raw bar items on the menu, in addition to classics like buttery and garlicky escargots.
 But the meat dishes are priority number one.
 The bison au poivre is ridiculously tender, and if you’re into dry-aged beef funk, you’ll enjoy the steak haché.
 Even though Le Rock is technically in Midtown, it feels a lot like a downtown bistro with a crowd that’s energetic and a vibe that’s sceney (in a good way).